EventStore/EventStore/docs/server/quick-start/README.md

 ### Issues

-Since EventStoreDB is an open-source product, we track most of the issues openly in the EventStoreDB [repository on GitHub](https://github.com/EventStore/EventStore).
+Ee track most of the issues openly in the EventStoreDB [repository on GitHub](https://github.com/EventStore/EventStore).
 Before opening an issue, please ensure that a similar issue hasn't been opened already.
 Also, try searching closed issues that might contain a solution or workaround for your problem.

 When opening an issue, follow our [guidelines](https://github.com/EventStore/EventStore/blob/master/CONTRIBUTING.md) for bug reports and feature requests.
 By doing so, you will greatly help us to solve your concerns most efficiently.